Alex Call Player Props: Nationals vs. Rockies

 Rockies Pitching Rankings

-- The 7.4 strikeouts per nine innings put together by the Rockies pitching staff ranks 26th in MLB.
+- The Rockies pitching staff is 24th in MLB with a collective 7.7 strikeouts per nine innings.

-- The Rockies' 5.29 team ERA ranks 24th among all MLB pitching staffs.
+- The Rockies have a 5.49 team ERA that ranks 26th across all league pitching staffs.

-- Rockies pitchers combine to rank 22nd in baseball in home runs surrendered (11 total, 1.4 per game).
+- The Rockies rank 19th in baseball in home runs allowed (12 total, 1.3 per game).

-- In his last time out on Sunday, the lefty threw six innings against the San Diego Padres, allowing three earned runs while surrendering four hits.
+- In his most recent time out on Tuesday, the right-hander tossed 4 2/3 innings against the Los Angeles Dodgers, allowing five earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.